Salmonella bacteremia in Southern Viet Nam

 Epidemics of MDR S. typhi have been reported from numerous countries.3,4 MDR S. typhi has unfortunately been associated with a higher mortality than infection with susceptible strains,3 and it is alarming that a majority of the strains in the current report (70%) were MDR strains.
 It is also of concern that nalidixic acid-resistance is emerging, since the quinolone antibiotics have been widely and effectively used to treat multidrug-resistant typhoid fever.5

-Given the high proportion of septicemia caused by S. typhi, the high percentage of MDR strains, and the emergence of quinolone resistance, travelers to southern Viet Nam should be particularly cautious regarding typhoid fever.
+Given the high proportion of bacteremia caused by S. typhi, the high percentage of MDR strains, and the emergence of quinolone resistance, travelers to southern Viet Nam should be particularly cautious regarding typhoid fever.
 Although food and water precautions are the most important preventive measures, an aggressive approach toward typhoid vaccination appears to be warranted for travelers to southern Viet Nam.
-Unfortunately, even a large inoculum of S. typhi can overcome the protective effects of typhoid vaccines, and typhoid fever should remain high in the differential diagnosis of febrile travelers returning from Viet Nam, even if they have received typhoid vaccine.
+Unfortunately, a large inoculum of S. typhi can overcome the protective effects of typhoid vaccines, and typhoid fever should remain high in the differential diagnosis of febrile travelers returning from Viet Nam, even if they have received typhoid vaccine.
+(Dr. Chen is Clinical Instructor, Harvard Medical School and Travel/Tropical Medicine Clinic, Lahey Hitchcock Medical Center.)

 1. Thisyakorn U, et al. Am J Dis Child 1987;141:862-865.